Overview

 Channels

 A channel is the inbound message surface the agent listens on.
 Today: telegram, discord, or none.
-Channels are only supported by agents whose CLI ships an MCP plugin contract — that is claude, openclaw, and hermes.
+Every agent type supports Telegram — natively where the CLI ships an MCP plugin contract (claude, openclaw, hermes), and via a bundled 5dive bridge for the rest (codex, grok, antigravity, opencode).
+Discord is currently claude / openclaw / hermes only.

 Workdir